WahomeKezia/WahomeKezia/README.md

 - :zap: In my free time, I keep up with the latest technology updates #Blockchain #AI #ML

-- :saxophone: Bad Blood by John Carreyrou is one of my favorite books and I play a sax
+-  📖 I love Classic Literature and I play a sax :saxophone:

 - :mailbox:How to reach me:  <a href="https://www.linkedin.com/in/kezia-wahome-531669243/">